Best Hawaii Medigap Medicare Supplement Plans

 It is not legal for a health insurance company or insurance agents licensed in Hawaii to sell individuals a Medigap policy if you have Medicaid benefits.

-If you can't afford a Medigap plan or the co-insurance costs in a Medicare Advantage plan, there is a third option.
+If you can't afford a Medigap plan or the co-insurance costs in Medicare Advantage policies, there is a third option.
 Many areas of Hawaii have access to dual-eligible Medicare Special Needs Plans (D-SNP).
 If you qualify for both Medicare and Medicaid, a Hawaii Special Needs Plan plan might be your best option.

 What About Dental, Vision, and Hearing Benefits?